 Success is not an exact term when talking about mergers, but the bottom line should be about the students.
 If leaders keep the students and the quality of their education, experiences, and programs at the forefront of the vision of the merger, it becomes easier to see how the creation of a larger institution can offer more programs for students as well as more sustainable programs than what each smaller institution could provide.

 Failures of mergers can mean different things.
 These failures can include the institutions remaining apart because the administrations never fully combined.
-Even in cases such as these, whereas some institutions fail at merging, they use the experience to rejuvenate because they are forced to examine themselves carefully.
+Even in cases such as these, where some institutions fail at merging, they use the experience to rejuvenate because they are forced to examine themselves carefully.

 Mergers are usually discounted (or not even considered) as part of an institution’s strategic plan, but they should be.
-The American Quality Foundation and Ernst and Young published a study several years ago that looked across a number of different organizations in the U.S., Canada and Japan.
+The American Quality Foundation and Ernst and Young published a study several years ago that looked across a number of different organizations in the U.S., Canada, and Japan.
 The researchers analyzed what would create positive growth from a market capital perspective.
-There were three common findings which align with Azziz’s experiences in mergers:
+There were three common findings that align with Azziz’s experiences in mergers:

 - Strategy with good implementation